NET WORTH: $2.1 billion

 SOURCE OF WEALTH: Founding Partner of TPG Capital

-OVERVIEW: Coulter and his wife Penny don't yet appear to have a charitable vehicle.
-One major interest of Coulter is education.
+OVERVIEW: James Coulter and his wife Penny do not appear to have a personal charitable foundation.
+One of Coulter’s major interests is education.
 To that end, he helped create the LEAD Commission, which studies how digital technology can improve schools.
 The couple have also made donations to Bay Area outfits, and from what we can track, a handful of environmental outfits, as well.
 New Orleans, where Penny is from, is also a site of philanthropic and civic work.

 BACKGROUND: Billionaire James Coulter received his B.A. from Dartmouth College and his MBA from Stanford Graduate School of Business.
 Coulter began his career at Lehman Brothers Kuhn Loeb.
 In 1986, he joined Keystone Inc., a private equity firm formerly known as the Robert M. Bass Group.
 Coulter met David "Bondo" Bonderman while working for Bass, and eventually Coulter and Bonderman struck out on their own.
 Coulter is a founding partner of TPG Capital, established in 1992, a leading global private investment firm with some $74 billion of capital under management.
 Coulter lives in San Francisco.

-EDUCATION: Coulter is a member of LEAD Commission, which studies how digital technology can improve schools.
-Coulter started digging into this area and was recently awarded a Common Sense Media Educational Leadership Award.
+EDUCATION: Coulter is a member of LEAD Commission.
+He started digging into this area and was recently awarded a Common Sense Media Educational Leadership Award.
 Common Sense is a "San Francisco-based nonprofit organization that provides education and advocacy to families to promote safe technology and media for children."
 When accepting his award, Coulter said that "the most important content area is education… and somehow, technology has barely scratched it."

 LEAD Commission analyzes the ways in which technology is currently being implemented, "determining which barriers are inhibiting greater usage, and recommending specific actions to accelerate adoption."
 The commission is co chaired Coulter, Columbia University President Lee Bollinger and Common Sense Media founder Jim Steyer.